-South of Rabbit Ears Creek Camp this was yet another landmark for travelers on the Santa Fe Trail, although it was not as significant as Round Mound.
+South of Rabbit Ears Creek Camp was yet another landmark for travelers on the Santa Fe Trail, although it was not as significant as Round Mound.
 It is located north of US Highway 64/87, between Clayton and Mount Dora, New Mexico.

 The major steering point after Santa Fe Trail travelers left the Turkey Creek camp, the trail passed to the north of Round Mound, and travelers often commented on it.
 An illustration in Josiah Gregg’s 1844 Commerce of the Prairies shows a wagon train as seen from the mound.
 Today this site is known as Mount Clayton.
-It is located about four miles south of the intersection of US Highway 64/87 and New Mexico Highway 120 at Grenville, New Mexico.
+It is located about four miles south of US Highway 64/87 and New Mexico Highway 120 at Grenville, New Mexico.